tgd2/exile-olc6502/README.md

 I've added this as a public repository, in case others find it useful/interesting.
 To use it, you will need to add a ram dump of Exile (Model B version).
 I used the B-em emulator (http://b-em.bbcmicro.com/) to generate the ram dump.

+Huge respect and thanks to Peter Irvin and Jeremy Smith for creating Exile.
+I cannot guess how many hours I spent immersed in this game, and it still amazes me how alive the world feels.

 Many thanks to everyone who has produced the excellent resources that I have used for this project, including: